egislook/hackh-broadcast-node/README.md

 ## Messenger

 Join the test chat by saying hi https://m.me/113306183658091
+>You have to be a in a tester list in existing facebook app otherwise subscription not gonna work.
+>You should receive message `Thank you for subscribing our Hackh notifications` if you are not in the subscribers list
 >You can use direct `text` or specific firebase `messageId` to send the message

 ```